k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 Note that a synthetic data generation task execution sets the **ROWS_GENERATOR** key (session variable) to **true**, which triggers the execution of the data generation inner flow on each LU table.

 From TDM 8.1 onwards, the data generation flow is integrated with [Fabric catalog](/articles/39_fabric_catalog/01_catalog_overview.md) to generate synthetic data based on the fields' type.
-Additionally, TDM supports the data generation of synthetic data without a Fabric catalog if the catalog is not implemented in the TDM project.
+Additionally, TDM supports the data generation of synthetic data without Fabric catalog, in case the catalog is not implemented in the TDM project.

 ### Data Generation Flows - Implementation Steps